Retinal detachment

 Complications of retinal detachment

-The most serious complication of retinal detachment is partial or total loss of your eyesight, which is very likely if you don’t get treatment.
+• The most serious complication of retinal detachment is partial or total loss of your eyesight in the affected eye.
+This is very likely if you don’t get treatment.
 That’s why you should seek expert help straightaway.

 Prevention of retinal detachment

-If you notice symptoms of retinal detachment, get them checked quickly to help prevent the detachment getting worse.
+If you notice symptoms of retinal detachment, get them checked within 24 hours (if possible) to help prevent the detachment getting worse.
+You can go to an optician, A&E or a walk-in emergency clinic at an eye hospital.
 It’s also good to have an eye test regularly, at least every two years, to check that your eyes are healthy.

 For more information, see our section: Treatment of retinal detachment.

-The signs of a retina detaching are changes to your eyesight.
-You may get things appearing in your vision for the first time such as flashes of light or spots or floaters.
+Retinal detachment usually causes changes in your eyesight.
+You may notice flashes of light or spots or floaters in your vision.
 A dark curtain or shadow may then spread across the vision of one eye.
+These warning signs usually happen suddenly but sometimes happen slowly over a few days or weeks.

 For more information, see our section: Symptoms of retinal detachment.